Here are our 6 tips on how to retain your employees:

 Tip 4: Attractive salaries for employee satisfaction

-Salary is and remains one of the most important factors when choosing a new job and is also a frequent reason for quitting.
-If the position is the same and the field of activity is similar, talents will choose the company that offers the best pay and promises further benefits.
+Salary is and remains one of the most significant factors when choosing a new job, and is also a frequent reason for quitting.
+If the position is the same and the field of activity is similar, talents will select the company that offers the best pay and promises further benefits.

 Find out about current salaries in your sector.
 You can achieve employee loyalty and appreciation through performance-related benefits, among other things.

 Boredom or the feeling that there is nothing more to learn is motivation killer number 1.